MadReza/RiskGame/README.md

           --Reza A3 has it done... needs to implement.
     - [ ] using the Observer and Decorator patterns.
 1 --- See Previous Line
     - [ ] User selection of a previously user - saved map, then load the map.
 1
-    - [ ] User chooses the number of players, all countries are randomly assigned.
+    - [x] User chooses the number of players, all countries are randomly assigned.
 1
     - [ ] Types of players are initially assigned and implemented using a Strategy pattern(see individual assignment 2).
           Types of players can be changed at any time during play.
 2
   - [ ] Reinforcement phase 4
     - [ ] Calculation of correct number of reinforcement armies and placement of armies on the map.
-1
+1 @CHRIS TEST
     - [ ] Correct implementation of cards and their additional reinforcements.
-3
+3 @CHRIS TEST
   - [ ] Attack phase 6
-    - [ ] Correct identification of valid attacking / attacked country.
+    - [x] Correct identification of valid attacking / attacked country.
 1
     - [ ] Correct implementation of an attack using the Risk battle model.
-3
+3 @Kendy Semi done... check and test...
-    - [ ] Correct implementation of the post - battle movement after a victory.
+    - [x] Correct implementation of the post - battle movement after a victory.
 1
     - [ ] A victory gives a card, eliminating a player transfers all the defeated player’s cards.
-1
+1 @CHRIS test
   - [ ] Fortification phase 1
     - [ ] Implementation of a single valid move according to the Risk rules.
-1
+1 @CHRIS do we do more than one move ?

 Graduation stuff....
 Graduate attributes—skills 15